tryRebooting2023/tryRebooting2023.github.io/index.md

 <img src="doc/Ask-Us-flowchart.png">

 Our initial work involved setting up the chatbot and the databases.
-As illustrated in the diagram above, we had to parse several HTML files of its important text content, split the contents of each article into smaller chunks of text, convert these chunks into arrays of vectors, and then store these arrays into a dedicated vector database.
+As illustrated in the diagram above, we had to parse several HTML files of their important text content, split the contents of each article into smaller chunks of text, convert these chunks into arrays of vectors, and then store these arrays into a dedicated vector database.
 We accomplished this by introducing additional technologies.
 [Cheerio](https://cheerio.js.org/) was used to parse the HTML content into a CSV file, which we then fed to [LangChain](https://js.langchain.com/docs/get_started/introduction).
 [OpenAI](https://openai.com/) provided us with the tools to create the text embeddings.
 [Pinecone](https://docs.pinecone.io/docs/overview) was utilized to store our collection of embeddings.

-On the other end, OpenAI was also used to provide the chat bot.
+On the other end, OpenAI was also used to provide the chatbot.
 We set up the bot to create embeddings of the user query and directly compare those embeddings to those within Pinecone's index in a process called [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity), which enables the semantic search operation our application was set to employ.
-Unfortunately, the construction process of the application took more time than we anticipated, so in general the UI was minimal at best.
+Unfortunately, the construction process of the application took more time than we anticipated, so in general, the UI was minimal at best.

 ## Quality Assurance

-## ESLint
+### ESLint

 Ask Us includes a .eslintrc file to define the coding style adhered to in this application.
-You can invoke ESLint from the command line as follows:
+You can invoke ESLint from the command line as follows: `meteor npm run lint`

-``meteor npm run lint``

 Here is sample output indicating that no ESLint errors were detected: